openeemeter/eemeter_vagrant/README.md

     jupyter notebook --ip=0.0.0.0 --no-browser

+Copy and paste the URL provided (something like `http://0.0.0.0:8888/?token=some_text`) into your web browser.

 Open to the notebook `docs/eemeter_basic_usage.ipynb` to run through the tutorial.
 Some steps will take a little longer than normal as weather data is automatically pulled in for you.

+If you encounter an error connecting to `0.0.0.0:8888` you can also try connecting to `http://localhost:8888` - when prompted for a password or token, copy and paste the text from the URL after `token=`.

 Rebuild
 ---